VBAStack 1.0.1

 VBAStack allows you to programmatically retrieve the current VBA call stack from a running VBA application (Excel, Word, Access, etc.).

-It does need to be loaded into the same process as the VBE, as it calls internal undocumented functions inside VBE7.dll.
-As such, it's best deployed as part of a COM add-in or VBA add-in and called from VBA via the add-in.
+Both methods work by accessing internal undocumented structures and functions inside VBE7.dll.
+The library needs to be loaded into the same process as the VBE, so it's best deployed as part of a COM add-in or VSTO add-in and called from VBA via the add-in.

 I am personally using it with a VSTO addin for MS Access, which makes deployment incredibly easy (not quite as easy as a certain other tool that can get the callstack, but I'm working on it).

-Due to the undocumented nature of these functions, and my lack of confidence in my own ability, this library is provided as-is without any guarantees.
+Due to the undocumented nature of these internal VBE structures and functions, this library is provided as-is without any guarantees.
 Use at your own risk.

 Requirements